Courses

 Objectives:

-Students will learn strategies and master tools (including AI tools for translation and writing) that will help them structure their paper-writing process from beginning to end.
-Students will produce a first or second draft of a paper manuscript (depending on their starting point).
+Learn and employ strategies and tools (including AI tools for translation and writing) to structure your paper-writing process from beginning to end.
+Depending on your starting point, you will produce a first or second draft of a manuscript and receive individualized help and critique.

 4. Facilitator: Kali Tal, Julia Bohlius